 We’ve seen veterans succeed with different provider types.
 One veteran used their longtime pulmonologist who’d followed their condition for five years.
 Another worked with a VA doctor willing to provide an independent medical opinion.

 The key?
-Choose someone with credentials in sleep medicine who understands VA requirements.
+Choose someone with credentials in sleep medicine who understands the 2026 rating shifts.

 Four Essential Elements Every Letter Needs